This section focuses on the user and permission management feature in the Administration application. The feature includes:

 There may be additional permissions visible depending on the features in your subscription plan.
 These are documented along with the respective feature.

-Navigate back to the "Users" menu.
-You can attach global roles to users either directly in the list of users, or by clicking on a particular user and adding them there.
+You can assign global roles to users either directly in the user list, or by opening the page for a particular user and adding them there.

-Inventory roles contain permissions that you can apply to groups of devices.
+Inventory roles contain permissions that you can assign to groups of devices.
 For example, an inventory role can contain the permission to restart a device.
-You can apply this inventory role to a group of devices "Region North" and to a user "smith".
+You can assign this inventory role to a group of devices "Region North" and to a user "smith".
 The result is that the user "smith" can restart all devices that are in the group "Region North" or any of its subgroups.

-To view the currently configured inventory roles, navigate to the "Roles" menu, possibly scrolling down to the section "Inventory roles".
+To view the currently configured inventory roles, click "Roles" in the "Account" menu and switch to the "Inventory roles" tab.

-There are some default inventory roles created in new tenants to give you a starting point:
+The following default inventory roles are available in new tenants as a starting point: